disarmed3/web-automation-testing/README.md

 2 seperate test cases executing in parallel with the help of TestNG (suite testing.xml) framework in Java.
+Allure plugin is used for reporting test summaries

 Every test case has:
 a main file called TestCase that includes all tests